 - Assert and Verify

-Frequently asked test scenarios in testing interviews.
-These tutorials will help you in developing a testing mindset which will further help in test case creation and testing of different types of applications.
+Here, we have covered some of the most frequently asked test scenarios in the testing interviews.
+These resources will help you in test case creation and testing of different types of applications.

 For more such test scenarios, check – Test Scenario Examples.